cpt-max/Docs/Migrating shaders to ShaderConductor.md

 - **tex2D()** becomes **MyTexture.Sample()**, same for **tex1D()**, **tex3D()** and **texCUBE()**.
 There are also DX10 equivalents for the more specialized texture sampling functions like **tex2Dlod()** which becomes **MyTexture.SampleLevel(MySampler, TexCoord, Level)**.
 More details about the available sampling functions can be found [here](https://docs.microsoft.com/en-us/windows/win32/direct3dhlsl/dx-graphics-hlsl-to-type).

 ## Binding textures and samplers by register
 The preferred method should generally be to bind by name whenever possible.
-With MojoShader there were cases where textures wouldn't get an effect parameter, so binding by register was the only option.
-This should not be the case anymore.
+MojoShader messes up the names for texture effect parameters, this is not the case anymore with ShaderConductor.
 You should always be able to bind textures like this.
 ```C#
 // in HLSL
 Texture2D MyTexture;